landislab/landislab.github.io/home/index.md

 *6 Jul 2022*<br> We're hiring a 3yr postdoc to collaborate on phylogenetic models!
 Details for applying are [here](https://evol.mcmaster.ca/~brian/evoldir/PostDocs/WashingtonU_StLouis.PhylogeneticModels).
 Feel free to [email me](mailto:michael.landis@wustl.edu) with any questions.

+*1 May 2022*<br>I wrote a short [article](https://www.anoleannals.org/2022/04/29/inferring-where-anole-ranges-tend-to-spread-or-split/) on inferring where anole ranges tend to split for [Anole Annals](https://anoleannals.org), based on our recent [paper](https://www.pnas.org/doi/full/10.1073/pnas.2116948119) on modeling historical bigoeography.

 *11 Apr 2022*<br> Two cheers for Sarah Swiston for passing her qualifying exam and for being awarded the NSF Graduate Research Fellowship! 🎉🎉

 *25 Mar 2022*<br> New study now published in PNAS, modeling how regional features of geography (e.g. oceans, distances) influence speciation, extinction, and dispersal rates.
 Read more [here](https://www.pnas.org/doi/full/10.1073/pnas.2116948119) and [here](https://source.wustl.edu/2022/03/new-model-predicts-how-geographic-features-influence-evolutionary-outcomes/).